If your child or teen has been diagnosed with type

 CGM blood sugar readings can help you and the care team do an even better job of troubleshooting

 and adjusting your child's diabetes management plan to improve blood sugar control.

-everyone — adults and kids, with or without diabetes.
-Getting regular physical
+is good for everyone — adults and kids, with or without diabetes.
+Getting regular

-activity is also an important part of diabetes treatment.
-It helps control blood sugar
+physical activity is also an important part of diabetes treatment.
+It helps control

-levels and may reduce the risk of other chronic illnesses, like heart disease.
+blood sugar levels and may reduce the risk of other chronic illnesses, like heart

 Besides helping keep blood sugar levels under control, exercise can help kids with

 get and keep their heart, lungs, and blood vessels in good shape

 feel like they can do things that kids without diabetes can